joinnextblock/observatory-website/index.md

 - **Network efficiency** directly affects **sky clarity**
 - **Each block** brings new **observational conditions**
 - **The Observatory's view** of celestial events changes based on **real Bitcoin network performance**

-## What's the historical significance of this system?

-In the history of Bitcoin, price trends have often mirrored the virtual seasons of this system: Bitcoin price has historically peaked during the "summer" phase (following the halving) and has tended to drop or consolidate during the "winter" phase (leading up to the next halving).

-The mathematical relationships between season starts, eclipse midpoints, and halving events create a rich temporal structure where each type of event has its own significance.
-This deterministic system requires no external data sources while providing users with multiple layers of meaningful time markers that transform blockchain progression into an intuitive astronomical narrative.

 ---